jekpinrang/IotMapInsights/index.md

 # Getting started with Context Mapping
 {: #iotdriverinsights_index}

-{{site.data.keyword.iotmapinsights_full}} is a service on {{site.data.keyword.Bluemix}} that you can use to enable geospatial functions, such as map matching and shortest path search for global road networks, in your applications.
+{{site.data.keyword.iotmapinsights_full}} is a service on {{site.data.keyword.Bluemix_notm}} that you can use to enable geospatial functions, such as map matching and shortest path search for global road networks, in your applications.
 Use the powerful capabilities of {{site.data.keyword.iotmapinsights_short}} to build smart automotive solutions.
 {:shortdesc}

 ## Features